AftabGani/CODSOFT/README.md

 Rock-Paper-Scissors Games/: Contains files related to the Rock-Paper-Scissors Game task.
 Contact Book.py/: Contains files related to the Contact Book task.

-How to Use:
-Clone this repository to your local machine using git clone.
-Navigate to the directory of the task you are interested in.

 Feel free to explore each task and provide feedback.
-Thank you for visiting my CODSOFT repository!
+Thanks a ton for visiting my CODSOFT repository!